Daytripper

 In the spirit of ending these sections with pictures of young me, the oldest picture I have of myself is actually in a cockpit, in 2010.
 Perhaps an old Boeing 737?
 I must’ve been like 4 years old; clearly, my love of the skies isn’t new.

-When I’m not programming, flying, or slacking off, I’m probably doing something music-related.
-I’ve been playing classical, jazz, folk, Balkan, and contemporary music on cello for almost 14 years.
 I compose music for acoustic instruments and create electronic bleep bloop sounds in a variety of styles using Ableton, REAPER, Pd, and Max.
 Perhaps I’ll release an album eventually.

 Here are my favorite albums of all time, in no particular order: